TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 Move this system.img and your vbmeta.img to your adb folder if necessary.

-Now reboot into Fastboot Mode (turn phone off, hold power and vol - )
+Now reboot into Fastboot Mode (turn phone off, hold power and vol - ) or if you have usb debugging, use

+     adb devices
+     adb reboot fastboot

-and use these commands:
+Open terminal where you have system.img, vbmeta file, and use these commands:

      fastboot devices
      fastboot --disable-verification --disable-verity flash vbmeta vbmeta.img

-     fastboot reboot fastboot
+We're in fastbootd mode

-We've now entered into fastbootd mode and we continue with these commands:
+Continue with these commands:

     fastboot getvar is-userspace
 ( it should reply with "is-userspace: yes" , this is good, it means we're good to go)